smeup/ketchup/packages/ketchup-lite/src/components/kul-switch/readme.md

 ### `getValue() => Promise<KulSwitchState>`

-Used to retrieve component's current state.
+Used to retrieve the component's current state.

 #### Returns